-The recommended way is to connect with Surfshark app for Linux.
+The recommended way is to connect with the Surfshark app for Linux.
 The app is easier to set up and to log in.
-However, if you really do believe you need the manual setup, please follow the tutorial below.
+However, if you need to set up a manual OpenVPN connection, please follow the tutorial below.

 Please note that some configurations may vary depending on the Linux distribution you are using.

 - Open the terminal window (Ctrl + Alt + T).

 - Install the necessary packages by entering the command:

 sudo apt-get install openvpn unzip